Agana Sailing Itinerary

 Lavsa island, Kornati National Park

-Entering Kornati National Park – the “crown of Croatian islands” requires a ticket for your yacht.
+Entering Kornati National Park, the “crown of Croatian islands” requires a ticket for your yacht.
 The park itself is protected due to rich underwater life, hidden beneath the surface between 150 islets and reefs of the park.
 Lavsa island is a lovely speck of land with a hidden cove almost designed to leave your yacht overnight.
-After finding the barely visible entrance to the bay, drop anchor and visit the restaurant for some succulent fish delicacies.
+After finding the barely visible entrance to the bay, drop anchor and visit the restaurant for some succulent fish dishes.

 Mooring